Thus my short-lived career as a street fighter ended at 0-1.

 And, then I'll punch some more.

-I'll be tired and spent and try to do the 100 sit ups to close the session.
+I'll be tired and spent and

 I'll take some pride by knowing that few of my friends are doing this.